 Electromagnetic radiation is EVERYWHERE in our technologically advanced society where smartphones and laptops and tablets are the norm.
-Any of these devices emit electromagnetic radiation when they’re turned on.
+Any of these devices emit electromagnetic radiation and a specific absorption rate when they’re turned on.
 And what about wireless radiation, which is literally everywhere in public and private spaces?

 Smart&Safe was founded by someone who lost a family member to brain cancer.
 He decided to start making products that he felt could make a difference in preventing health problems associated with electromagnetic radiation.
 Here’s what Smart&Safe had to say about their products.

 1. Can you briefly define the differences between the terms “Extremely Low Frequency (ELF)” and “Radio Frequency (RF)” and “Electromagnetic Radiation (EMR)”?

 ELF (extreme low frequency) refers to an electromagnetic field generated by electricity with frequencies from 3 to 30 Hz.
 ELF can be found in nature as well.
 A laptop that has a battery and charger emits ELF.